 This time around, Wilson Yip is having a little more fun and it shows.
-Let’s put it this way: If the original “Ip Man” was “First Blood,” then “Ip Man 2″ is “Rambo: First Blood Part II.
+Let’s put it this way: If the original Ip Man was First Blood, then Ip Man 2 is Rambo: First Blood Part II.
 More action, less seriousness – but overall – very entertaining.

-As with all follow ups to successful films, I’m sure there was pressure from the studios to pump out another “Ip Man” flick, yet Wilson Yip and his crew were able to pull it off without burying themselves in sequel hell (ie “Matrix Revolutions,” “Exorcist II,” “Speed 2,” “Staying Alive”… you get my point).
+As with all follow ups to successful films, I’m sure there was pressure from the studios to pump out another Ip Man flick, yet Wilson Yip and his crew were able to pull it off without burying themselves in sequel hell (ie Matrix Revolutions, Exorcist II, Speed 2, Staying Alive … you get my point).

 Sammo Hung, who worked as martial arts choreographer for both films, now has a major, on-screen role; as well as a handful of beefy action sequences.
-Thanks to Sammo, the first film is heavily noted for its fresh, crisp fights; with “Ip Man 2,” they may be down a tad or so, but they still hold the standard of the original.
+Thanks to Hung, the first film is heavily noted for its fresh, crisp fights; with Ip Man 2, the quality of Hung’s martial arts direction is still evident.

-I found it interesting how the final act is essentially “Rocky IV” in CliffsNotes form.
+I found it interesting how the final act is essentially Rocky IV in CliffsNotes form.
 I’m not sure if the similarities have been mentioned before, but it’s obvious that a lot of inspiration came from the Sylvester Stallone flick, and I’m talking right down to the Rocky Balboa/Ip Man speech.

-One minor gripe I have with “Ip Man 2 is – with the exception of Donnie Yen and Xiong Dai Ling’s roles – the other returning characters have either become lame (Fan Siu-Wong is now a softie) or downright ridiculous (Simon Yam seems to be doing his version of Jacky Cheung’s character in “Bullet in the Head).
+One minor gripe I have with Ip Man 2 is – with the exception of Donnie Yen and Xiong Dai Ling’s roles – the other returning characters have either become lame (Fan Siu-Wong is now a softie) or downright ridiculous (Simon Yam seems to be doing his version of Jacky Cheung’s character in Bullet in the Head).
 My thing is: if you don’t know what to do with returning characters, don’t bring them back.

 Without spoiling anything, the last few minutes of the movie was a nice touch.
 It actually gave me goose bumps.
 It makes me want to see an Ip Man 3 right now!

-Ip Man 2 is not exactly a Godfather Part II” or a “Road Warrior,” but it’s definitely a solid sequel that’s worth seeing.
+Ip Man 2 is not exactly a Godfather Part II or a Road Warrior, but it’s definitely a solid sequel that’s worth seeing.